Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/_header.md

 ## Features

 * Creation of accounts with NoSQL API with its databases and containers.
+* Creation of accounts with Gremlin API with its databases and graphs.
 * EntraID authentication instead of access keys
 * Support for customer-managed keys.
 * Enable private endpoint, providing secure access over a private network.